Paul Lim: Career

 Lim made his debut in the 2014 World Cup of Darts as he represented Singapore with Harith Lim.
 They won five legs in a row in the opening round against Ireland to progress with a 5–3 win.
 In the second round Lim lost to South Africa's Devon Petersen, but Harith beat Graham Filby, resulting in a doubles match to settle the tie.
 Singapore were edged out 4–3, but never had a dart for the match.

 Lim lost in the final of the 2015 French Dartslive event to Leonard Gates, but won the Soft Tip Qualifier for the 2016 World Championship for the second time by seeing off Boris Krčmar 4–2 in the final.
 He went on to play Aleksandr Oreshkin in the preliminary round and missed two match darts in a 2–1 set defeat.
 Lim and Harith made it to the second round of the 2016 World Cup, but lost their singles matches 4–2 to Austria's Mensur Suljović and Rowby-John Rodriguez.
 Lim won the Soft Tip Dartslive events in Taipei and Korea during the year.

 In the first round of the 2017 World Cup Lim and Harith met the number one seeds of Scotland represented by Gary Anderson and Peter Wright.
-A 100 finish from Lim completed a huge 5–2 shock victory for Singapore and they then beat Spain 4–0 in a doubles match to make it through to the quarter-finals of the event for the first time.
+A 100 finish from Lim completed a 5–2 shock victory for Singapore and they then beat Spain 4–0 in a doubles match to make it through to the quarter-finals of the event for the first time.
 Lim lost 4–1 to Belgium's Kim Huybrechts (who averaged 121.97), but Harith defeated Ronny Huybrechts 4–2.
 Singapore's tournament was ended in the deciding doubles match as Belgium progressed 4–2.

-In the 2018 PDC World Darts Championship, Lim defeated Kai Fan Leung, and number 30 seed Mark Webster to set up a second round clash with Gary Anderson.
+In the 2018 PDC World Darts Championship, Lim defeated Kai Fan Leung, and Mark Webster to set up a second-round clash with Gary Anderson.
 He lost the match 4-1 and also missed double 12 for a nine-dart finish.
-In the 2018 PDC World Cup of Darts, he again paired up with Harith, where they defeated New Zealand 5–3 to set up a second round clash with England.
+In the 2018 PDC World Cup of Darts, he again paired up with Harith, where they defeated New Zealand 5–3 to set up a second-round clash with England.
 In the first round, Paul defeated world champion Rob Cross 4–2 with an average of 102.29.
 However, Harith lost his singles match to Dave Chisnall, meaning a doubles match was required which they lost 4–1.

-Lim qualified for the 2019 PDC World Darts Championship by finishing 5th on the 2018 PDC Asian Tour.
-He lost to Ross Smith 3–1 in round 1.
+Lim qualified for the 2019 PDC World Darts Championship by finishing fifth on the 2018 PDC Asian Tour.
+He lost to Ross Smith 3–1 in round one.

-After a successful 2019 Asian Tour, finishing 3rd, he qualified for the 2020 PDC World Darts Championship where he lost to Luke Woodhouse 3–0 in the first round.
+After a successful 2019 Asian Tour, finishing third, he qualified for the 2020 PDC World Darts Championship, where he lost to Luke Woodhouse 3–0 in the first round.

 Lim took part in the 2019 WDF World Cup representing Hong Kong instead of Singapore.